tvlad1234/toymcu/README.md

 ### Assembler
 The [assembler](assembler/) folder contains the assembler for the toymcu.
 [This file](docs/assembler.md) explains the features and usage of the assembler.

+### Boot ROM and loader tool
+The `toymcu` starts executing code from a ROM memory.
+This memory contains a [bootloader](program/bootrom/main.asm) which loads code into RAM, over the UART.
+Code is sent using the [loader](loader/) tool.

 ### Example program
-The [program](program) folder contains an example program for the toymcu, which showcases UART and GPIO output, as well as UART and timer interrupts.
+The [program/hello](program/hello) folder contains an example program for the toymcu, which showcases UART and GPIO output, as well as UART and timer interrupts.
 The program source is split across multiple assembly files

 ## Documentation
 - [The build system](docs/build_system.md)